What is an essay referencing system?

 When composing any piece of written academic work – be it an essay, dissertation or review – it is important to employ a clear essay referencing system.
 There are several methods by which you may do this, though the choice may be made for you: some publications specify how their work must be acknowledged, and indeed some universities or faculties specify which system students must use.
 Nonetheless, it can still be helpful to have some insight into all major essay referencing systems.
 This guide is the first in a series that will explain the key elements of every essay referencing system, and how you might adopt each one.

 But first, let’s take a look at what an essay referencing system is, in its essence, and why you should use one.

-What are the different referencing systems?
+What are the different essay referencing systems?

-In recent years there has been a trend toward systems like Harvard (‘Author Date’), which features short citations within the text (in parenthesis) – as opposed to systems which favour footnote (full references to sources at the bottom of the page) or endnotes (full references at the end of the work).
+In recent years there has been a trend toward systems like Harvard (‘Author Date’), which features short citations within the text (in parenthesis) – as opposed to systems which favour footnotes (full references to sources at the bottom of the page) or endnotes (full references at the end of the work).
 However, it does tend to vary from subject to subject and institution to institution.

 Why should I use a referencing system when writing essays?

 It is crucial to acknowledge when you are drawing on another author’s text or academic ideas.
 Not only does this enhance your authority when discussing your chosen subject – you have clearly done your research – it also ensures that there can be no suggestion that you may be plagiarising another’s ideas.

 Which details do I need in order to reference correctly?